2 The tidysynthesis philosophy

 tidysynthesis is designed around a few key principles that benefit users. tidysynthesis should:

-3. embrace small, clear functions over big functions with many arguments.
+3. Embrace small, clear functions over larger functions with many arguments.

-4. reuse objects so small changes in synthesis specifications require marginal changes to code.
+4. Encourage the reuse of objects so small changes in synthesis specifications require minimal code changes.

 2.1.1 1.
 Human-centered design